bts1991/study/논문 Review/김하영 교수님/Review_Dynamic Factor-Informed Reinforcement Learning for Enhancing Portfolio Optimization.md

 # Literature review
+- recent studies have primarily focused on enhancing technical aspects such as model architecture through the application of deep learning or reinforcement learning, knowledge of factor portfolios, grounded in modern portfolio theory, remains paramount.
+## Traditional portfolio theory
+- Modern Portfolio Theory (MPT)(Markowitz 1952):  investing and managing multiple assets ⬇️
+- asset pricing model (CAPM)(Sharpe 1964): compensates investors for assuming systematic risk, i.e., market risk, alongside total risk.
+⬇️
+- factor portfolio strategies(L'Her et al. 2002): leverage a diverse set of factors that influence asset prices.
+⬇️
+⬇️
+⬇️
+⬇️
+⬇️
+### Limitaion
+- they rely on static models that lack the adaptability required to respond to rapid market shifts (Bertola 1988)
+- not fully capture the complexity of modern, dynamically evolving markets characterized by data irregularities and rapid fluctuations
+## related works
+- leveraged DL and RL techniques for portfolio optimization ( Heaton et al., 2017; Wang et al., 2021; Ma et al., 2021; Li et al., 2021): outperformed traditional financial portfolio methods , but not incorporating financial domain expertise

+# Methodology
+- Integrating advanced techniques, such as Deep Learning (DL) and Reinforcement Learning (RL), with traditional factor strategies
+- a novel hybrid portfolio investment method that integrates reinforcement learning with dynamic factors, called the dynamic factor portfolio model.
+- The proposed model comprises two modules
+## Dynamic factor portfolio model
+- integrates traditional factor investment methodologies with RL techniques
+- respond dynamically to shifting market conditions while leveraging the predictive capabilities of key investment factors
+- comprises two primary components: the Dynamic Factor Module (DFM) and the Price Score Module (PSM)
+### Dynamic factor module
+- adaptive scores for established investment factors, including size, value, beta, quality, and investment.
+- factors are derived from factor investment strategies and dynamically adjusted by the DFM based on prevailing market conditions, capturing the evolving importance of each factor.
+- making it responsive to broad economic trends that influence portfolio allocation
+### Price score module
+- analyzing asset price data, assessing both inter-asset correlations and individual price patterns
+- providing real-time price signals and stock-level insights.
+### Integrated score module
+- Within the RL framework, DFM and PSM outputs are combined
+## Model optimization
+- train the DFPM with portfolio weights optimized for the Sharpe ratio
+-  achieving a dynamic balance between risk and return
+## Data

+# Experiment
+- employing various portfolio selection methods and reward objectives to optimize the model.
+## Baselines
+## Implementation and hyperparameters
+## Evaluation metrics

+# Experiment Result
+- With dynamic factor-informed knowledge, the proposed model can make portfolio decisions adaptively based on market conditions.
+- consistently outperformed traditional portfolio strategies and State-of-the-Art (SOTA) RL methods in risk-adjusted metrics, such as the Sharpe ratio and fAPV
+- offers interpretability by identifying critical factors across varying market scenarios

+## The effect of the dynamic factors
+- adapts its portfolio decisions based on a comprehensive perspective that considers both macroeconomic trends and individual asset behaviors
+- ability to capture market dynamics and deliver practical advantages in portfolio management
+## Comparison with traditional portfolio strategies
+## Comparison with state-of-the-art RL methods
+## Comparisons of portfolio selection methods
+## Comparison according to the reward objective
+## Cross-Validation Results Analysis
+## Analysis of factor importance

+# Conclusion
+- propose a novel RL-based portfolio optimization framework: the first framework that directly incorporates these five key factor indicators into an RL model for portfolio optimization.
+- explainable RL framework: allowing for the assessment of factor importance under varying market conditions
+- demonstrate the effectiveness of dynamic factors: DFPM outperforms traditional portfolio methods, reveal that DFPM surpasses recent SOTA RL models

+# Literature review
 ## Traditional portfolio theory
 - leverage a diverse set of factors that influence asset prices
 - an asset’s return embodies a premium related to a specific risk factor